 Birmingham Children’s Partnership - Resources

-Families are telling us about the many challenges they face, and their concerns as a direct result of Coronavirus.
+Families are telling us about the many challenges they face, together with their concerns as a result of the aftereffects of the pandemic and the cost of living crisis.
 So as partners across Birmingham we are connecting together to support families who want early help.
+These are conversations around initial help and support for things like food, fuel, mental health, loneliness, amongst others.

-The following sectors are connecting together in ten localities: community, voluntary and faith sectors, health, family support, social work, police, schools, further education, nurseries, children’s centres, health visitors and GPs.
+The following sectors are connecting together in ten localities: community, voluntary and faith sectors, health, family support, social work, police, schools, education, further education, nurseries, children’s centres, health visitors, GPs and West Midlands Police.

 Each area has a voluntary sector Locality Lead and staff from a range of services, see our list of the ten Locality Leads.